hart890/ART2260_FinalProject/README.md

 https://developers.google.com/maps/documentation/javascript/geolocation - Location

 Strech Goals:
-Once the entirety of the function is in place the next thing to do is add themeing to make the project less abstract

-https://hart890.github.io/ART2260_FinalProject/
+Shift the project from a class project to a fully fledged website, including the ability to make customs tales and make the whole thing work better. https://hart890.github.io/ART2260_FinalProject/